-He inherited his father as the Sixth Earl and came to India as Lord Mayo.
-He continued the policy of Noni-ntervention followed by his immediate predecessors and through diplomatic maneuver secured the good will and friendship of Sher Ali, Ameer of Afghanistan, who met the viceroy at Ambala in 1869.
+He continued the policy of Non intervention followed by his immediate predecessors and through diplomatic maneuver secured the good will and friendship of Sher Ali, Ameer of Afghanistan, who met the viceroy at Ambala in 1869.
 Mayo secured the Russian recognition of the Oxus as the Northern Afghan border.
 Perhaps his great achievement was the reform of financial management.
 He increased the salt duty and income tax, enforced economy in the public administration, introduced decentralized finance with provision for fixed block grants for five years to the provincial governments and substantially improved the finances of the country.
 Formerly the center controlled all finances and the provinces had to make out cases for allocation of funds and spent what they could get.

-He consolidated the frontiers of India and reorganised the country's finances; he also did much to promote irrigation, railways, forests and other useful public works.
+He consolidated the frontiers of India and reorganized the country's finances; he also did much to promote irrigation, railways, forests and other useful public works.
 While visiting the convict settlement at Port Blair in the Andaman Islands, for the purpose of inspection, he was assassinated by Sher Ali, a Muslim convict.

 Assassination of Lord Mayo